Destruction (2018)

-Destruction (2018) was a series of professional wrestling events promoted by New Japan Pro-Wrestling (NJPW).
-In 2018 NJPW promoted three events: Destruction in Hiroshima on September 15, Destruction in Beppu on September 17 and Destruction in Kobe on September 23.
+Destruction (2018) was a series of professional wrestling events promoted by New Japan Pro-Wrestling (NJPW) in 2018: Destruction in Hiroshima on September 15, Destruction in Beppu on September 17 and Destruction in Kobe on September 23.
 These were events eighteen to twenty in the Destruction chronology.

 Production

 Background

 2018 is the third consecutive year in which NJPW hold three events under the Destruction name.
 From 2007 to 2013 NJPW held one event per year, expanding to two shows in 2014 and to three shows in 2016.

 Storylines

 The three Destruction events will feature nine professional wrestling matches each that will involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 Destruction in Hiroshima

 On the fourteenth day of the G1 Climax, Tomohiro Ishii defeated the IWGP Heavyweight Champion Kenny Omega, handing him his first loss in the tournament.
 On the tournament's final day, Ishii challenged Omega to a title match with him accepting.